jazzband/django-floppyforms/docs/widgets.rst

     regex may be identical, the distinction allows you to pass compiled regexes as a ``regex`` argument.

-The following fields have not yet been adapted to use widgets from
-django-floppyforms:

-* MultiValueField
-* SplitDateTimeField

 The following widgets have not yet been implemented:

-* MultiWidget
 * MultipleHiddenInput
-* SplitDateTimeWidget
 * SelectDateWidget

 Fields and widgets that are not implemented are aliased from ``django.forms``.